spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

     From a command line change directory to the location of your project and build the project using maven:
     `mvn clean package`.

-2)  Now let’s execute the application with the configurations required to process the usage information in the database.
+2. Now let’s execute the application with the configurations required to process the usage information in the database.

     To configure the execution of the billrun application utilize the following arguments:

     1. _spring.datasource.url_ - set the URL to your database instance.
-In the sample below we are connecting to a mysql `practice` database on our local machine at port 3306.
+In the sample below we are connecting to a mysql `task` database on our local machine at port 3306.
     1. _spring.datasource.username_ - the user name to be used for the MySql database.
 In the sample below it is `root`
     1. _spring.datasource.password_ - the password to be used for the MySql database.
 In the sample below it is `password`
     1. _spring.datasource.driverClassName_ - The driver to use to connect to the MySql database.
 In the sample below it is `com.mysql.jdbc.Driver'